Skip to main content

 Only in the north and in mountainous areas, where the sun usually shines anyway, at times there can be showers and thunderstorms in the afternoon, especially in June (in July and August they become a bit rarer).
 Of course, in mountainous areas, the temperature decreases with altitude, especially at night.

-While on the islands and along the coasts the heat is tempered by sea breezes, in the continent, especially in inland areas and in the biggest cities, the heat is intense.
+While on the islands and along the coasts the heat is tempered by sea breezes, in the continent, especially in inland areas and in the largest cities, there is intense heat.

 Autumn in Greece comes quite late; in fact, in September, summer-like weather still prevails, especially in the south and on the islands.
 The temperature remains mild even in November (except in mountainous areas), however, by October, rainy periods begin to occur, and at the same time the Meltemi ceases to blow.